microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

     ```bash
     az security pricing create -n VirtualMachines --tier 'standard'
     ```
-* Now you need to assign the default Security Center policy initiative, ASC makes its security recommendations based on policies.
-There is an specific initiative that groups Security Center policies with the definition ID '1f3afdf9-d0c9-4c3d-847f-89da613e70a8'.
+* Now you need to assign the default Security Center policy initiative.
+ASC makes its security recommendations based on policies, there is an specific initiative that groups Security Center policies with the definition ID '1f3afdf9-d0c9-4c3d-847f-89da613e70a8'.
+The command below will assign the ASC initiative to your subscription:

     ```bash
     az policy assignment create --name 'ASC Default <Your subscription ID>' \